 THE CHANGING NATURE OF SERIES A

 In conventional wisdom, Series A has been deemed the product-market fit (P/M fit) round, where a product is validated enough to merit the first significant round of venture capital funding.
-P/M fit seems to have an intrinsic je-ne-sais-quoi element; that is, you just know when you have it – Bence certainly knows the feeling.
+P/M fit seems to have an intrinsic je-ne-sais-quoi element, that is, you just know when you have it.
+Bence certainly recognizes the feeling.

 “I did sales in the very early days, wrote our initial blog posts, and spent my time in demo calls all day long.
 I’ve met a lot of those people who were super happy to see our product; when I showed them the capabilities and features, they were pumped saying this is what we need.
 I know that feeling, I’ve had it for many years.”